ScooloV/bbpedia/docs/death_zone/new_weather_tables.md

 3 *Very Sunny:* A glorious day, but the clear skies and

 bright sunlight interfere with the passing game!
-Apply a -1 modifierr every time a player tests against their Passing Ability.
+Apply a -1 modifier every time a player tests against their Passing Ability.

 4-10 *Perfect Conditions (well, almost):* It's still hot, but it is